golemfactory/golem-docs/src/pages/docs/creators/ray/conversion-to-ray-on-golem-tutorial.md

 # In this command:
 # * yagna starts in the background (if not running)
-# * golem-ray cluster manager starts in the background
+# * ray-on-golem cluster manager starts in the background
 # * ray head node is started on a golem provider
 ray up golem-cluster.yaml